RogerRoger101/CH47-no-scientists-bug-fix/README.md

 Don't hesitate to continue with this project

-Discord server: https://discord.gg/NczmeTg - please share your experience with other admins

 UPDATE: the cause seems to be Oxide.Ext.RustIO.dll (Rust.IO maps).
 Anyway this plugin can fix the issue
 UPDATE: Fixed end-of-life event to prevent console spam.